Who is Conservation Volunteers?

 What do I need to wear?

-You need to make sure you are wearing a comfortable long sleeved shirt and trousers, a wide brimmed sun hat and boots to protect your feet and ankles – Conservation Volunteers strongly recommends safety work boots with protective toe caps.
+You need to make sure you are wearing a comfortable long sleeved shirt and trousers, a wide brimmed sun hat and boots to protect your feet and ankles – Conservation Volunteers strongly recommends sturdy boots with ankle support.
 Also bring wet weather clothing, a pair of strong gardening gloves, sunscreen (high protection factor), and a water bottle.

 What else do I need to bring?